Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 How the choice plays out in real Vancouver projects

-- Detached residential garage (Richmond, Kits, North Van): epoxy flake system — strong value, great aesthetics, downtime is usually not a problem.
+- Detached residential garage (Richmond, Kits, North Van): epoxy flake system — strong value, great aesthetics, downtime usually isn’t a problem.

 - Condo parkade ramp (Downtown Vancouver): polyaspartic — UV stability plus fast cure keeps residents moving.

-- Auto workshop (Coquitlam / Langley): heavy-duty epoxy mortar system with clear topcoat for impact and chemical resistance.
+- Auto workshop (Coquitlam / Langley): heavy-duty systems with appropriate topcoats for impact and chemical resistance.

 - Retail showroom (Surrey / Burnaby): metallic epoxy or high-gloss polyaspartic; choice depends on UV exposure and timeline.